 The threat assessment training provided our school system a framework to support the district's learning environment.
 This training provided the necessary background, relevant case studies, and protocols to follow should a situation arise.
 Our district (Spencerport School District) is in a much better position to respond accordingly based on this training and would recommend any school district to consider it for their organization.

 The threat assessment training and implementation of our Behavior Intervention Team (BIT) came at a time when we needed to update our process and procedures.
-The training Mark and Rob provided was well received by our administrative team and mental health staff.
 Our BIT team is in full implementation and proving to be very valuable. - Deb Miles, Fairport Schools